avaragado/riw/doc/config.md

 ## Configuration options

-For options with type `Path`, the string value is a filesystem path.
+For options with type `Path` or `Glob`, the string value is a filesystem path.
 Relative paths are treated as relative to the configuration file.

 ### `defaultLocale`